Conditional Feature Importance revisited: Double Robustness, Efficiency and Inference: Confidence intervals and Inference

 Other alternatives include inflating the confidence interval by an additive term of the order $O_P(\sqrt{n})$ (\citet{Dai2024,locoVSShapley}).
 Validity can then be obtained using Chebyshev's inequality, resulting in a confidence interval of the form $(-\infty, \widehat{\psi}_n + z_\alpha \mathrm{se}_n + c / \sqrt{n}]$, where $\mathrm{se}_n$ is the empirical standard error and $c$ is any constant.
-In practice, $c$ is taken as the standard error of the output, similar to \citet{locoVSShapley}.
-We use the same correction idea.
+In practice, \citet{locoVSShapley} takes $c$ as the standard error of the output.

+We first propose a similar variance correction improving the rates using our previous results, and then introduce a finite-sample Wilcoxon test that also accounts for the estimation of the conditional distribution.

-Using \cref{th:asymp_eff}, we establish the consistency of this conditional null hypothesis test with the additive term (see Appendix~\ref{app:inf_lin}).
-Furthermore, based on Lemma~\ref{lemm:doubl-rob-LM}, we propose applying Markov's inequality to construct a more powerful test—achieving a rate of \( c/n^{\gamma} \) for \( \gamma < 2 \) instead of the standard \( c/\sqrt{n} \)—as demonstrated in Appendix~\ref{app:inf_lin}.
+\paragraph{Variance correction:} Using \cref{th:asymp_eff}, we establish the consistency (power tending to $1$) of this conditional hypothesis test with the additive correction (see Appendix~\ref{app:inf_lin}).
+Moreover, using Lemma~\ref{lemm:doubl-rob-LM}, we propose applying Markov's inequality to construct a more powerful test, achieving a rate of \( c/n^{\gamma} \) for \( \gamma < 2 \) instead of the standard \( c/\sqrt{n} \) (Appendix \ref{app:inf_lin}).
 The limitations regarding the extent of interval expansion are discussed in Appendix~\ref{subsec:app_inf}, both for linear and nonlinear settings.

+\paragraph{Nonparametric tests:} Variance-correction procedures rely on asymptotic convergence rates, which are typically not tight and do not provide finite-sample guarantees.
+To address this, in addition to the corrections motivated by our convergence results from previous sections, as detailed in Algorithm~\ref{alg:scpi_wcx}, we propose using a paired nonparametric test, such as the Wilcoxon or Sign test, between

+This yields a p-value $p'$.
+Any conditional sampler may be used; if the theoretical conditional was available, this would provide exact finite-sample type-I error.
+Since the conditional must be estimated in practice, we provide a bound on the error based on the Total Variation distance $d_\mathrm{TV}$ between the estimated and true conditional distributions.
+For more details on this distance, see e.g. \citet{Berrett}. \begin{theorem} Let $P^\star_j$ denote the conditional distribution $\mathcal{L}(X^j \mid X^{-j})$, estimated by any $P'_j$.
+Then, for any level $\alpha \in [0,1]$, the p-value $p'$ produced by Algorithm~\ref{alg:SCPI_wcx} satisfies